Blacksmith-Labs/blacksmith/README.md

 """
 ```

-We can also add completion hooks on a `Conversation` level, instead of a configuration which may be used for many conversations.
+We can also add completion hooks on a `Conversation` level.

+This is useful if we are using a single configuration for many conversations and want granularity on hook implementations.

 ```python
 from blacksmith.llm import Conversation